A general method for lower bounds on fluctuations of random variables: Open problems

 \section{Open problems}

 There are many open questions about lower bounds for fluctuations of random variables.
-Here is a list of questions that are closely associated with the examples worked out in this paper. \begin{enumerate} \item In the traveling salesman problem for uniformly distributed points on $[0,1]^2$, prove that the variance of the length of the optimal tour converges to a constant as the number of points tends to infinity, and identify this constant if possible.
+Here is a list of questions that are closely associated with the examples worked out in this paper. \begin{enumerate} \item Extend the results of this paper beyond the distribution classes $\cp(d)$ and $\cp^+(d)$.
+In particular, proofs under minimal assumptions would be very desirable. \item In the traveling salesman problem for uniformly distributed points on $[0,1]^2$, prove that the variance of the length of the optimal tour converges to a constant as the number of points tends to infinity, and identify this constant if possible.
 This conjecture is due to Mike Steele, who told me about it in a personal communication. \item Prove a tight lower bound for the fluctuations of the length of the minimal matching when the points are uniformly distributed in $[0,1]^d$. \item Prove a tight lower bound for fluctuations in the longest common subsequence problem for random words.
 Considerable progress on this problem has been made in~\cite{gongetal, houdrema, houdrematzinger, lembermatzinger}, but the most important case of uniformly distributed letters is open.
-A solution of this problem would complete the proof of the central limit theorem for longest common subsequences, as shown by~\citet{houdreislak}. \item Improve the lower bound for the fluctuations of the first-passage time in two-dimensional first-passage percolation. \item Prove any nontrivial lower bound for the fluctuations of the first-passage time in higher dimensions (a lower bound of order $1$ is easy using the method of this paper). \item Improve the lower bound for the Newman--Piza exponent $\chi'$ for two-dimensional first-passage percolation. \item Show that $\chi'>0$ in higher dimensions. \item Improve the lower bound on the order of fluctuations of the free energy of the S-K model or show that it is optimal.
+A solution of this problem would complete the proof of the central limit theorem for longest common subsequences, as shown by~\citet{houdreislak}. \item Improve the lower bound for the fluctuations of the first-passage time in two-dimensional first-passage percolation. \item Extend the lower bound result for first-passage percolation to the case of discrete edge weights. \item Prove any nontrivial lower bound for the fluctuations of the first-passage time in higher dimensions (a lower bound of order $1$ is easy using the method of this paper). \item Improve the lower bound for the Newman--Piza exponent $\chi'$ for two-dimensional first-passage percolation. \item Show that $\chi'>0$ in higher dimensions. \item Improve the lower bound on the order of fluctuations of the free energy of the S-K model or show that it is optimal.
 Same for the ground state energy. \item Prove the optimality of the lower bound in the random assignment problem for cost distributions in $\cp^+(1)$ or any other general class of cost distributions. \item Prove tight lower bounds for fluctuations of functionals of random matrices other than the determinant, such as linear statistics of eigenvalues and the maximum and minimum eigenvalues, in ensembles where such results are not known.
 This includes a variety of patterned random matrix ensembles, such as random Toeplitz and Hankel matrices and random band matrices.
-For a survey of results on patterned random matrices, see~\cite{boseetal}. \item Extend the results of this paper beyond the distribution classes $\cp(d)$ and $\cp^+(d)$.
-In particular, proofs under minimal assumptions would be very desirable. \item Prove a central limit theorem in any of the examples discussed in this paper. \end{enumerate}
+For a survey of results on patterned random matrices, see~\cite{boseetal}. \item Prove a distributional limit theorem in any of the examples discussed in this paper. \end{enumerate}